voxeet/voxeet-io-web/backend/README.md

 $ export CA_PATH=127.0.0.1.pem
 ```
 ## yarn
- - For quick, local setup on your computer, use this procedure.
+ For quick, local setup on your computer, use this procedure.
- - Set up the environment variables as following:
+ - **Set up the environment variables**
  ```
 $ export CKEY={Your Consumer Key}
 $ export CSEC={Your Consumer Secret}